-If you are interested in buying an inflatable life jacket, then continue reading this guide as it will cover everything you need to know about the 5 best options that are available today.
+If you are interested in buying an inflatable life jacket for your outdoor adventure, then continue reading this guide as it will cover everything you need to know about the 5 best inflatable life vests that are available today.

 This Mustang Survival Corp Inflatable Life Vest has auto Hydrostatic Inflator Technology that will automatically inflate once the jacket is under water pressure.
 This jacket will not inflate because of rain, humidity, or a spritz of water.